CreepySasquatch/HDRMods/pages/Guides/Game Specific Guides/Cyberpunk.md

 title: [Cyberpunk 2077]
 type:
 summary:
-description: Cyberpunk 2077 HDR Guide
+description: How to Setup RenoDX in Cyberpunk 2077
 sidebar: false
 ---